 - Minced fresh parsley

-- Assorted crackers or pita chips
+- Assorted crackers, pita chips or bread slices

 - In a bowl, combine mayonnaise, onion, Parmesan cheese and garlic salt; stir in Swiss cheese.